-Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches your print hasn’t strictly come out as prescribed, this can be frustrating, but its all part of the learning process.
+Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches, your print hasn’t strictly come out as prescribed.
+This can be frustrating, but it’s all part of the learning process.

 The Best Mobile Apps Out There For 3D printing

-There are a few apps out there now for Android and iOS that allow you the ability to view files, to design and convert your designs from 2D to 3D files that are immediately printable.
+There are a few apps out there now for Android and iOS that allow you to view files, design and convert your designs from 2D to 3D files that are immediately printable.
 We live in a world that is frequently on the move, and so here are a few noteworthy apps that you may want to look into for all your 3D printing needs whilst on the go.

 Top Android 3D Printing apps

-The Thingiverse app is an excellent place to start on an Android device, especially if you require 3D printing inspiration, or even if you want to upload something that you have recently created.
-You can also add to your library and send it all to the MakerBot app for printing from your mobile device.
+The Thingiverse app is an excellent place to start on an Android device, especially if you require 3D printing inspiration or even if you want to upload something that you have recently created.
+You can also add it to your library and send it all to the MakerBot app for printing from your mobile device.